 - Also, at the beginning of the same cartoon, when Spike first learns that the winning scout would meet the president, a thought bubble appears over his head as he imagines himself at Washington DC shaking hands with the president, whose body is all but shown entirely, his head out of the thought bubble's frame.
 So even if the president did appear in the ending, he would probably be given the same treatment that Spike's fantasy gave him.

-- An episode of the 1981 Spider-man cartoon has a faceless President refusing to give in to Doctor Doom's demands, and promptly ordering an air strike on his nefarious device (this puts Spider-man's life at risk, since he's there trying to thwart the plan himself, but he doesn't know that).
+- An episode of Spider-Man (1981) has a faceless President refusing to give in to Doctor Doom's demands, and promptly ordering an air strike on his nefarious device (this puts Spider-Man's life at risk, since he's there trying to thwart the plan himself, but he doesn't know that).
 Later, however, at the climax of the show's world-conquering Story Arc, the President — now in complete silhouette — is forced to give up his seat to one of Doctor Doom's robotic proxies.

 - In the Batman / Superman crossover "World's Finest" Superman stops a hijacking of Air Force One.
 After the rescue, they cut to Superman saying "Thank you, Mr. President," through the window of the President's limo, which then drives off.